JeremyBenson11/text-game-parser/README.md

 # notes

-Simple Parser is code designed to handle small-scale projects.
-It struggles with large-scale tasks that include object names with prepositions, causing confusion and interruptions in the parsing process.
+Simple Parser has a nuanced design that would not allow prepositions in item names.